Labour leader Ed Miliband has promised to devolve £30bn of spending to the English regions to boost economic growth outside London.

 He said: "The next Labour government will ensure city and country regions, like this powerhouse economy in Leeds, get control of business rates revenues.
 So that any extra money raised here thanks to the efforts of you and everyone in this great city can be invested here.

 "I know the next Labour government cannot solve every problem by pulling levers in Whitehall.
-We can only do it by working with, harnessing the ideas, energy and the dynamism of great businesses, cities and county regions so you can help build and share in a more successful and prosperous Britain."'Shared prosperity'
+We can only do it by working with, harnessing the ideas, energy and the dynamism of great businesses, cities and county regions so you can help build and share in a more successful and prosperous Britain."

 Mr Miliband has accepted most of the recommendations in a report by former Transport Secretary Lord Adonis on how to stimulate business innovation and tackle "chronic regional imbalances" in growth.